vandre-sales/meliva-ds/docs/docs/utilities/color.md

 {%- endif %}
 {%- endfor %}

-You can create the same effect on any element by using the variant utility classes:
+You can create the same effect on any element by using the color variant utility classes:

 - `.wa-brand`
 - `.wa-neutral`